-It’s at times like this that we let our cursors hover over the ‘buy’ button on websites like Mebstyle that offer an Ikea delivery service.
+It’s at times like this that we let our cursors hover over the ‘buy’ button on the Ikea website.
 But then the little snob in me hesitates.
 “No, no, no, we should at least try to buy local and keep our flat looking at least a tad less mainstream.”
 So we keep looking.

 Until now, very few inquiries made online have resulted in a purchase, and the purchases that have been made haven’t been easy to make.
 Online shop owners, take note!

 After weeks of deliberation, we’d finally found a dining room chair we both seemed to like.
-In my first inquiry I requested more detailed measurements since it was important for us to know the height of the seat.
+In my first inquiry I requested detailed measurements since we needed to know the height of the seat.
 The response?
-“We’ve actually stopped stocking this specific model because the factory doesn’t make it anymore.”
+“We’ve stopped stocking this specific model because the factory doesn’t make it anymore.”
 Cue groans and eye rolling.